danillouz/blog.danillouz.dev/content/blog/aws-lambda-and-the-nodejs-event-loop/index.md

 I intentionally left out some details about the the task queue.
 There are actually _two_ task queues!
 One for _macrotasks_ (e.g. `setTimeout`) and one for _microtasks_ (e.g. `Promise`).

-According to the <a href="https://html.spec.whatwg.org/multipage/webappapis.html#task-queue" target="_blank">spec</a>, one macrotask should get processed per tick.
+According to the <a href="https://html.spec.whatwg.org/multipage/webappapis.html#task-queue" target="_blank" rel="noopener noreferrer">spec</a>, one macrotask should get processed per tick.
 After it finishes, all microtasks will be processed within the same tick.
 While these microtasks are processed they can queue more microtasks, **which will all be run in the same tick**.

-For more information see <a href="https://blog.risingstack.com/node-js-at-scale-understanding-node-js-event-loop" target="_blank">this article from RisingStack</a> where they go more into detail.
+For more information see <a href="https://blog.risingstack.com/node-js-at-scale-understanding-node-js-event-loop" target="_blank" rel="noopener noreferrer">this article from RisingStack</a> where they go more into detail.
 I highly recommend you read it.

-Originally published on <a href="https://medium.com/radient-tech-blog/aws-lambda-and-the-node-js-event-loop-864e48fba49" target="_blank">Medium</a>.
+Originally published on <a href="https://medium.com/radient-tech-blog/aws-lambda-and-the-node-js-event-loop-864e48fba49" target="_blank" rel="noopener noreferrer">Medium</a>.